Looking Beyond Yourself

 Coming together is a beginning.
 Keeping together is progress.
 Working together is success. – Henry Ford

-Every summer for the past six years, Square Mile has been one of several non-profits we work with during Mission Week.
+Every summer for the past seven years, Square Mile has been one of several non-profits we work with during Mission Week.
 The rest of the list varies from year to year, but volunteering at Square Mile has formed the basis of our week of service.

 Abandoned.
 Undesirable.
 Unlovely.
 It was “just” a barren lot – full of weeds and rocks and lost potential.

 That’s all anyone saw until a group of like-minded people came together who recognized the value laying buried beneath the rubble of abuse and neglect.
 “It could be such a blessing to the community around it!”
 “Imagine what love and effort could reap!”
 So, they removed what didn’t belong and replaced it with fertile soil.
 They watered.
 They planted.
 They pulled weeds.
 They added structure.
 As it bloomed, the transformation was evidence of the project’s worthiness.